 Liz Truss contests ‘£12,000 bill over use of Chevening country retreat’

-The former prime minister has been asked to pay about £12,000 for costs incurred while she spent time at the Chevening estate last summer.
+Former PM asked to pay £12,000 for costs incurred during time at Chevening estate last summer

 The former prime minister has been asked to pay about £12,000 for costs incurred while she spent time at the Chevening estate, the Mail on Sunday reported.